A breathless NBC interviewer asks Nikki, "What is it like to perform for 65,000 people?"

 The BlueGirls with a bouquet of balloons showing appreciation from fans in Dipolog City, Philippines.

-Billboards promoted Liquid Blue all over Shanghai, band members can be seen waving from the window.
+Billboards promoted Liquid Blue all over Shanghai, performers can be seen waving from the window.

 Liquid Blue poses next to a large sign promoting their 2005 show in Shanghai, China.